haoc2021/haoc2021.github.io/index.md

 <img class="img-logo" src="assets/image/cloud_aircraft.jpg" alt="Cloud Image" style="padding-left: 0px; padding-right: 0px;">
 <h2 class="text-primary">Overview</h2>
-The 1st High Availability and Observability of Cloud Systems (HAOC) workshop aims to discuss emerging techniques and latest progress on a broad range of topics related to the availability and observability of complex cloud systems, including failure alerting, distributed tracing, eBPF techniques, online debugging, instrumentation, automatic mitigation, testing in production, safe deployment, AIOps, etc. The workshop addresses both academia and industry.
+The 1st High Availability and Observability of Cloud Systems (HAOC) workshop, in conjunction with <a href="https://2021.eurosys.org">EuroSys '21</a>, aims to discuss emerging techniques and latest progress on a broad range of topics related to the availability and observability of complex cloud systems, including failure alerting, distributed tracing, eBPF techniques, online debugging, instrumentation, automatic mitigation, testing in production, safe deployment, AIOps, etc. The workshop addresses both academia and industry.
 Its objective is to advance the principles and practices on this subject by creating a discussion forum that brings together researchers, engineers, administrators, and practitioners.

 <h2 class="text-primary">News</h2>
 * 2020-12-11: Workshop website is up